krutigupta3/Computational-Modeling-and-Visualization-Research/README.md

 3. Regression and Feature Selection

 ## Overview
-As a part of the Intelligent Tunneling team, this semester, I created a script to normalize the input and output parameters of collected data, created a linear regression model using the processed dataset, and performed some inital feature selection analysis.
+As a part of the Intelligent Tunneling team of the Computation Modeling and Visulization in Geomechanics Research Group, I created a script to normalize the input and output parameters of collected data, created a linear regression model using the processed dataset, and performed some inital feature selection analysis.

 This project is created with:
 * Java